-The conservation area at Glenbow Museum consists of four labs:
+The conservation area at Glenbow Museum consists of three labs:

 - paintings and sculpture.